HomeDing/homeding.github.io/elements/value.md

 ---
 title: Value Element
 icon: value
-tags: ["Element"]
+tags:
+  - "Element"
 layout: "page.njk"
 excerpt: >
-  The ValueElement combines receiving modifying actions for an internal state value and sending actions on changing the value.
+  The ValueElement combines receiving modifying actions for a numeric integer value and sending actions on changing the value.
-  This can e.g. be used to drive a LED or a relay.
+  This can also be used as a base class for more specific elements like the switch or calc element.
 ---

+The ValueElement is often used as the internal state element of a parameter or value of other elements like the brightness of a display.  that can be changed by a specific action.
+Also this Element can directy sen its value to a pwm output to control a LED.

+The ValueElement can persist the current value using the state Element that will be reused after a power down/up cycle.

 ## Web UI

 On the board page this element is presented by using a specialized widget that visualizes and enables controlling the actual value:

 ![Value Widget](/elements/valueui.png)